NEW GENERATION ARCHITECTURE

 These aren’t soft ideas.
 This is neuroscience, spatial psychology, and thousands of years of accumulated human wisdom about how buildings shape the people inside them.

-We’re an architects of better living.
+We are architects of better living.
 We look at the whole picture — not just the structure, but the daily experience of being inside it.
 That means working with layout, light, colour psychology, spatial zoning, flow, proportion, and the specific rhythms of your life — how you work, rest, parent, create, cook, connect, and decompress.
 Liga draw on principles from Vastu Shastra — one of the world’s oldest architectural sciences, which recognised thousands of years ago what neuroscience is now confirming: that the orientation, proportion, and spatial logic of a home has measurable effects on the wellbeing of the people inside it.

 We also work with what’s already there.
 The bones of your house.
 The half-finished projects, the inherited rooms, the corridor nobody can explain.
 The budget you actually have, not the one renovation shows pretend is normal.